 Accordingly, Microbix cannot represent a precise timeline for securing a funding partner to advance the re-development of Kinlytic to sBLA filing and renewed commercial sales.
-As a consequence, management was required to follow International Financial Reporting Standards (IFRS) and fully impair the book value of this asset, incurring a non-cash charge to earnings and reducing the carried value of Kinlytic to zero on Microbix's financial statements.
-Even though this asset was written down in Q4 of fiscal 2020, management intends to continue efforts to partner this asset and return the drug to the United States market for its catheter-clearance sub-indication.
+As a consequence, management followed International Financial Reporting Standards (IFRS) and fully impaired the book value of this asset in Q4 of fiscal 2020.
+However, since that time, management has continued efforts to partner this asset and return the drug to the United States market for its catheter-clearance sub-indication.